 // CELEBRATING BEATRIX POTTER

 To mark the 150th Anniversary of this Lake District icon in 2017 we collected 150 fab facts celebrating Beatrix Potter’s life & legacy.

 You can also catch the Mountain Goat 525 from Hill Top and onwards to Hawkshead and wander around this higgledy-piggledy place, which dates back to the 17th century.
 Visit the Beatrix Potter Gallery, which was the solicitor’s office of her husband, William Heelis.
-Beatrix loved this pretty Lake District village.
+Beatrix Potter loved this pretty Lake District village.
 With a collection of attractive hotels and B&Bs, Hawkshead makes a perfect location for your evening stop.

-After breakfast walk up from the farm to the peaceful haven of Tarn Hows.
+After breakfast take a scenic stroll up from the village to the peaceful haven of Tarn Hows.
 Beatrix Potter fell in love with this beautiful tarn, surrounded by a variety of trees and wildlife, and bought it.
-Today it is owned by the National Trust, who have provided a series of delightful walks around the tarn which you can explore to your hearts content.
+Today it is owned by the National Trust, who have provided a series of delightful walks around the tarn which you can explore to your heart’s content.

-After a gentle meander you can pop over the hill to The Drunken Duck at Barngates and sample their famous food and take in the spectacular Lakeland views of over a well-deserved pint and enjoy a comfortable evening’s rest before continuing with your literary adventures.
+After a gentle meander you can pop over the hill to The Drunken Duck at Barngates and sample their famous food and take in the spectacular Lakeland views over a well-deserved pint and enjoy a comfortable evening’s rest before continuing with your literary adventures.

 // USEFUL POSTCODES